saraswatmks/saraswatmks.github.com/_posts/2025/2025-12-13-rope-scaling-llms.md

 In this post, I'll try to answer some of the most commonly asked questions around RoPE scaling.

-Note: In this post, context window or context length means the same.

 ## What is RoPE?